fugewifugewg/GamblersFallacy/README.md

 <img width="870" height="773" alt="Screenshot 2025-10-01 030736" src="https://github.com/user-attachments/assets/14c85d5d-ca1e-429a-9b85-f68551f296f7" />

-Mo' Sodas is a a mod that adds 30 Colas, one Soda for every Skip Tag, +more!
+Mo' Sodas is a a mod that adds 30 Sodas, one for every Skip Tag, +more!

 Inspired by 2012 era Minecraft mods akin to "Elemental Creepers" "All The TNT" "Mo' Creepers".